 A HP ML310e Gen8 server running Ubuntu handles more intensive applications on the network.
 This larger and much more powerful machine was added in September 2020, originally to host a Minecraft server, but has since grown to host an entire gaming network and an end-to-end encrypted chat service for the privacy conscious.

 A Short History

-The concept of this site was born in March 2012, whilst I was spending a month traveling in the Philippines.
+The concept of this site was born in March 2012, whilst I was spending a month travelling in the Philippines.
 It amazed me how effortless it was to communicate with my family in real time across the internet, even though they were over 8000 miles away.
 The flexibility and potential of the internet fascinated me, and I desired to learn more.
 At about the same time, I learned of the Raspberry Pi and its recent release back in the UK.
-I placed an order for one, seeing it as a great way to tinker without risking damage or destruction on my main PC.
+Quickly I placed an order for one.

 The original Pi model B was replaced in January 2017 after nearly 5 years of service.
 A newer Pi 2B took over, bringing increased speed and reliability.
 At this time, it was also coupled together with an uninterruptable power supply.
 From this point onwards, the server maintained a near perfect 100% uptime.

 In July 2020, the server was again upgraded to a Raspberry Pi 3B+ which booted directly from an SSD.
 To cope with the increased power needs, a second backup battery was added to the UPS, and a custom supply circuit was built from two transformers to provide the extra current for charging.
 In the same month, a HP tower server was added to run CPU / RAM intensive applications, including the Vervain's Arcadia Minecraft Network and a Matrix (messaging protocol) Synapse server.
 The new machine sees the bulk of the workload now, with the Raspberry Pi managing some network services and acting as a proxy for all internet bound traffic.